amazon-archives/amplify-photo-gallery-workshop/workshop-content/content/40_graphql/20_trying_out_queries.md

 +++

-**Open the AWS Console**, browse to AppSync, make sure you're in your chosen region and **click into the photoalbums-master API**.
+**➡️ Open the AWS Console**, browse to AppSync, make sure you're in your chosen region and **click into the photoalbums-master API**.
 Now we can start poking around with the API.

-**Click Queries** in the sidebar on the left.
+**➡️ Click Queries** in the sidebar on the left.

 ![appsync queries](/images/appsync_queries.png?classes=border)